 After Twitter launched its revamped Progressive Web App for Windows 10, it is now the first developer to do so, and in turn, it has updated its old UWP application with new features.
-But, this new PDA, with its hoard of new features and enhancements, was lacking some of the good stuff the older UWP had, and also had a few bugs.
-Twitter is rolling out of a bunch of successive updates, of which the present one is the harbinger, will help to improve the situation by leaps and bounds.
+But, with its hoard of new features and enhancements, this new PDA lacked some of the good stuff the older UWP had and had a few bugs.
+Twitter is rolling out a bunch of successive updates, of which the present one is the harbinger, which will help to improve the situation by leaps and bounds.

 Finally, the best feature, that of being able to paste images from the clipboard into a tweet, which was missing in the first version, is now re-added, thanks to user complaints.
-It’s kind of Amazing that all of these changes could take place without the submitting of an app update in the Microsoft Store by Twitter. inc. This is a unique feature to PWA, which allows automatic application of the changes made to an app at the developer-end, without going through an entire app update in the store.
+It’s amazing that all of these changes could take place without submitting an app update in the Microsoft Store by Twitter. inc. This unique feature of PWA allows automatic application of the changes made to an app at the developer-end without going through an entire app update in the store.
 So apps can be updated much faster than before, which helps both developers and users.

 The new Twitter PWA is now available on the upcoming Spring Creators Update.